worchard/pynem/README.md

 ### NestedEffectsModel class
 NestedEffectsModels are a child class of ExtendedGraphs and serves to connect them to perturbation data.
 NestedEffectsModels enable:
 1. Scoring of given ExtendedGraph structures.
 2. Learning of ExtendedGraph structures.
-Currently the only supported method is the Greedy Weak Order (GWO) algorithm.
+Currently the only supported method is the Greedy Preorder (GPO) algorithm.